Weird-Ghosts/www/content/faq/index.md

 If you have any questions, we’d be happy to answer them via [email](mailto:hello@weirdghosts.ca).

-#### Can international game studios or teams located outside of Canada apply for funding?

-No, we are focused solely on Canada at this time.

-#### Are there any reporting or accountability requirements for studios that receive funding from Weird Ghosts?
+#### What accountability is expected from funded studios?

-We require quarterly financial statements from our funded teams and encourage regular check-ins with our team.
+We require quarterly financial statements and encourage regular check-ins with our team.

 #### Are there any specific geographical areas within Canada that are prioritized for funding?

 No, but we would love to see more applications from the Prairies, Territories, and Atlantic Canada!

-#### Can the grant or investment be used for hiring external contractors or outsourcing game development?
+#### Can the funds be used for hiring external contractors?

-Investment funds are typically unrestricted and can be used however you need, as long as it supports the development of your studio.
+Yes, investment funds can be used as you see fit, as long as it supports the studio development.

 #### How does Weird Ghosts support studios beyond financial assistance?
-Are there any additional resources, mentorship programs, or networking opportunities provided?

 Yes, this is actually critical to what defines Weird Ghosts.
 We know that financial assistance has limitations without further resources such as community support, targeted business mentorship, and connections to resources.
 Applying to Weird Ghosts isn’t about applying to fund your dream game (although making our dream game is important to us!).
 It’s about receiving the opportunity to develop a sustainable studio, feeling connected and secure in a video game community, and work on your dream game project in a healthy and manageable way.